MikeBusuttil/kaggle/README.md

   - line 1416: `'40'='1 story unf attic'` should be `'40'='1 story fin attic'`
   - when fixing skew, should you not apply the transformation obtained from the test set only?
     - see https://datascience.stackexchange.com/a/39933
+  - when cross-validating, you can get a sense of your accuracy by continually redrawing the lines and averaging
 - attempt to learn scikit-learn's API to see if there's value there (for readability perhaps)

 #### attempt #7